tonyvict/tp/docs/DeveloperGuide.md

 #### Overview

-The `add` command follows the standard command pattern of *parse → construct command → execute on the model*.
+The `add` command follows the Command Pattern, consistent with the AB3 architecture.
+It encapsulates all logic for adding a new student and ensures that only valid, non-duplicate entries are added to the address book.

 #### High-level flow

 ![Add command activity](images/AddCommandActivityDiagram.png)

 The activity diagram captures the user journey: the tutor submits the command, the system validates the input, and either reports a duplicate or persists the new student before confirming success.

 #### Parsing pipeline